GERM 3223 - German IIIA: Culture

-Course Code GERM 3223 Course German IIIA: Culture Coordinating Unit German Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites GERM 2204 or equivalent Course Description The aim of this course is to develop students' understanding and critical appreciation of German culture through the study of texts, written and visual, in the framework of their social and historical context.
-Students will not only develop their cultural understanding, but also their reading and analytical skills and their language proficiency.
-For details of course content, students should consult the web or the Department handbook.
+Course Code GERM 3223 Course German IIIA: Culture Coordinating Unit German Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites GERM 2204 or GERM 2224 or its equivalent Course Description The aim of this course is to develop students' understanding and critical appreciation of German culture through the study of texts and auditive and visual materials in the framework of their social and historical context.
+Students on their respective study level will not only develop their cultural and transcultural understanding, but also their analytical and reflective skills as well as their language proficiency (listening, speaking, reading, writing).

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students:

 1) will be familiar with some significant texts that have played and still do play an important role in German culture